buhrmi/inertiax/README.md

 #### Things to note

-* All navigation (including form submissions) is encapsulated within the Frame component.
-To "break out" of a Frame, make the request on a different router.
+* All navigation (including form submissions) is encapsulated within the frame that initiated the request.
+* To programmatically navigate within a different frame, make the request on the frame's router.
 Frame components export their router via `frame.router`.
-* When making a request from within a Frame, the `X-Inertia-Referer` header contains the URL of the frame.
-Use this instead of calling `redirect_back`, if you want to redirect the user back.
+* The new `X-Inertia-Referer` header contains the URL of the frame that initiated the request.
+Use this URL instead of calling `redirect_back` on your backend, when you want to redirect the user back to the originating URL.
+* Frame content is wrapped in a `<div>` with `style="display: contents"` and `class="[frame name]"`.
+The frame's click handler is added on this div.

 #### Props